Plains begins as a small oil and gas exploration and production company called Plains Resources.

 Plains Resources creates a midstream subsidiary to market its oil and gas and that of other producers.

-Plains shifts its focus solely to crude oil and targets hard assets including terminals, gathering systems, pipelines, trucks and more.
+Plains shifts its focus solely to crude oil and targets building and acquiring terminals, gathering systems, pipelines, trucks and other midstream assets.

 Plains constructs the Cushing Terminal in Oklahoma, a 2-million-barrel crude storage facility that was the largest infrastructure development west of the Mississippi at the time, and acquires land for future expansion.